Elizabeth Ross (poet): Life

 In 1815, she married Charles D'Oyly and resided in India until 1838, when her husband's sickness forced them to leave the country, then returned to Britain before moving to Italy.
-Elizabeth’s husband was a senior civil servant with the East India Company.
+Elizabeth's husband was a senior civil servant with the East India Company.
 In his spare time, he sketched incessantly, gaining a reputation as a talented amateur artist.
 Elizabeth shared an interest in sketching with her husband.
-As her husband’s paintings and sketches of social life in India gained popularity with colonials, he established his own lithographic printing company, the Behar Lithographic Printing Company.
-He painted his wife’s portrait and also produced many sketches of her seated at the harp in their drawing room.
-He also included some of Elizabeth’s sketches in his published works.
+As her husband's paintings and sketches of social life in India gained popularity with colonials, he established his own lithographic printing company, the Behar Lithographic Printing Company.
+He painted his wife's portrait and also produced many sketches of her seated at the harp in their drawing room.
+He also included some of Elizabeth's sketches in his published works.

 The couple were known for their hospitality and sociability.
 They entertained leading members of colonial society.
-The painter, George Chinnery, stayed with the D’Oylys in Dacca during 1802-03.
+The painter, George Chinnery, stayed with the D’Oylys in Dacca during 1802–03.
 Brian Houghton Hodgson (1800-1894), scholar, diplomat and amateur artist, also stayed with the couple when he first arrived in India.
-With their connections to elite society, the D’Oyly’s introduced Houghton to society and helped him establish connections with high officials of the Indian government.
+With their connections to elite society, the D’Oyly's introduced Houghton to society and helped him establish connections with high officials of the Indian government.
 Hodgson and the D’Oylys shared an interest in the arts, He and Elizabeth became lifelong friends.
-Even after her husband’s death, Elizabeth continued to make an annual visit to their friend, Hodgson, at Adderly.
+Even after her husband's death, Elizabeth continued to make an annual visit to their friend, Hodgson, at Adderly.

 She and her husband remained in India until 1838, after which they travelled to the Cape.
 Sometime later, Charles retired due to poor health.
 The pair returned to England briefly, after which they took up residence in Livorno in Italy.
-Following her husband’s death in 1845, Elizabeth returned to England and lived most of final years at Preston House, Steepleton Iwerne in Dorset, making occasional visits to the McLeod family home in Scotland.
+Following her husband's death in 1845, Elizabeth returned to England and lived most of final years at Preston House, Steepleton Iwerne in Dorset, making occasional visits to the Macleod family home in Scotland.
 She died at Steepleton Iwerne on 1 June 1875, aged 86.

 The couple also established a lithographic press and the 'Behar School of Athens', a society for artists.
 After her husband's death in 1845, she moved to Dorset till her death and maintaining her highland heritage.
 The D’Oylys had no children.
-After her death, Elizabeth’s belongings were left to various members of the McLeod family.
+After her death, Elizabeth's belongings were left to various members of the Macleod family.